2016 Brussels bombings: Memorials

 In the aftermath of the attacks, the population of Brussels created spontaneous memorials as a societal reaction to what was perceived as a collective tragedy.
 In the hours following the attack, people started gathering at the Place de la Bourse/Beursplein.
 Mourners wrote chalk messages on the pavement and buildings surrounding the square.
 Numerous messages and mementos, usually every-day objects such as mugs or hats, were left at the Bourse memorial.
 According to Ana Milosevic, a researcher at KU Leuven, societal tensions and the need for answers about the causes and consequences of the attacks were salient in the first days and weeks after the event.
 During the two months of its existence, the Bourse memorial was used as a site of contestation and negotiation of the meanings associated with the terrorist attacks.

 The Archives of the City of Brussels were asked by the mayor Yvan Mayeur and the city council to collect and document the societal reactions to the attacks.
-Over two months, the archives team documented the process of memorialization, also collecting some of the memorabilia left by the mourners.
+Over two months, the archives team documented the process of memorial creation, also collecting some of the memorabilia left by the mourners.

 In November 2016, a sculpture in memory of the victims of the bombings was inaugurated in the Place Communale/Gemeenteplein (Municipal Square) of Molenbeek.
 The sculpture, called the Flame of Hope, was created by local artist Moustapha Zoufri.

 There is a memorial plaque in the departure hall of Brussels Airport, and, in the nearby Memorial Garden, a plaque listing the 16 people who died in the airport attack was inaugurated on 22 March 2018.

-Following a public competition, a monument to the victims was unveiled by King Philippe on the first anniversary of the attacks on the pedestrianized section of the Rue de la Loi/Wetstraat, between Schuman metro station and the Parc du Cinquantenaire/Jubelpark.
-The monument, by Jean-Henri Compère, is called Wounded But Still Standing in Front of the Inconceivable and is constructed from two 20-metre (66 foot) long horizontal surfaces rising skywards.
+Following a public competition, a monument to the victims was unveiled by King Philippe on the first anniversary of the attacks on the pedestrianised section of the Rue de la Loi/Wetstraat, between Schuman metro station and the Parc du Cinquantenaire/Jubelpark.
+The monument, by Jean-Henri Compère, is called Wounded But Still Standing in Front of the Inconceivable and is constructed from two 20 m long horizontal surfaces rising skywards.

-The Brussels-Capital Region also memorialized the attacks with a land-art work by Bas Smets, who planted 32 birches (one for each victim) in the Sonian Forest (Drève de l'Infante/Infantedreef) called Memorial 22/03.
-Smets describes the memorial as "a place of silence and meditation."
+The Brussels-Capital Region also created a memorial to the attacks with a land-art work by Bas Smets, who planted 32 birches (one for each victim) in the Sonian Forest (Drève de l'Infante/Infantedreef) called Memorial 22/03.
+Smets describes the memorial as "a place of silence and meditation".
 The birches are connected by a circular structure and separated from the rest of the forest by a small round canal.

 In Maelbeek metro station, a commemorative mural called The Olive Tree was created by Benoît van Innis, who previously designed the metro station, and a list of the sixteen victims was unveiled at the third commemorative anniversary next to the mural.